Written with Sharaya Lane

 This year, Indigenous and Two Spirit womxn opened the event with a ceremony recognizing the families of missing and murdered Indigenous womxn [MMIW].

 The epidemic of violence facing the community is well documented, if not widely popularized.
 According to a 2005 national study authorized by congress, between 1979 and 1992 homicide was the third leading cause of death among Native women aged 15-34.
+There is no data on specifically the deaths of nonbinary or trans Native women.

 While addressing the Committee on Indian Affairs on Violence Against Women in 2011 Associate Attorney General Thomas Perrelli stated that Native American women are murdered more than 10 times the national average.